Build and Publish Snap Packages using Snapcraft on CircleCI

 Snap packages provide a quick way to publish your software on multiple Linux distributions (distros).
 This document shows you how to build a snap package and publish it to the Snap Store using CircleCI.

-A .snap file can be created once and installed on any Linux distros that supports
+.snap file can be created once and installed on any Linux distro that supports

 .circleci/config.yml file with the full version at the end of this doc.

 To build a snap in any environment (local, company servers CI, etc) there needs to be a Snapcraft config file.
 Typically this will be located at

 snap/snapcraft.yml.
 This doc assumes you already have this file and can build snaps successfully on your local machine.
 If not, you can read through the Build Your First Snap doc by Snapcraft to get your snap building on your local machine.

 # ... version: 2 jobs: build: docker: - image: cibuilds/snapcraft:stable auth: username: mydockerhub-user password: $DOCKERHUB_PASSWORD # context / project UI env-var reference #...

 cibuilds/snapcraft Docker image.
 This image is based on the official